 For the record, I very rarely use the term “punishment” with my teams when in the gym.
 I instead try to put things in the context of “consequences”.
 It is in the manner of “doing or failing to do X will result in Y consequence”.
 The above referenced 5 push-ups is an example of that.
 The use of “punishment” in the noted posted was simply a function of using an easily understood term.

-After getting this email, I had a conversation with Ruben Wolochin, head coach of the German professional team Bühl.
+After getting this email, I had a conversation with Ruben Wolochin, then head coach of the German professional team Bühl.
 We talked about not liking the idea of making exercise, strength & conditioning, etc. a penal thing.
 Neither of us want players to view that stuff in a negative light.
 They should think of it as constructive and developmental, not something to avoid.
 We then talked about how consequences can come in different forms.
 In a match, it usually comes in the form of a lost point – perhaps a lost set or match.
 That is pretty obvious and straight-forward feedback.

 In training there tends to be a handful of ways players face consequences for actions.
 During game play, obviously the points gained/lost situations are the consequence.
 In some cases, like the game Winners, the consequence for bad play is having to leave the court, and getting to keep playing the consequence of good play (it does work both ways).
 This needs to be handled a bit carefully, though, as having players go out on an error can be counter-productive, as I talk about in relation to the Amoeba drill.
 During counting drills one can gain or lose points/repetitions as a result of good/bad performance (which is also a factor in bonus point scoring).

 Getting focus and attention